DaveahamLincoln/mcdi-jiradocs/docs/layout.md

 -----

 ###Issues
-The most basic "work packet" in JIRA is the issue.
+The most basic "work packet" in JIRA is the Issue.
 There are multiple types of issues, which all serve different functions.
-For more detail about issue types and their roles within JIRA, please peruse the [Issue Types](issue_types) page.
+For more detail about working with issues, please peruse the [Working With Issues](working_with_issues) page.

 When an issue is created, it is assigned a unique identifier comprised of the slug of the parent project and the index of the issue within the project context, i.e.